Hip replacement primary Skip To Content

 Analgesic medication is provided to reduce the postoperative discomfort and ensure you are able to undertake the required physical therapy to ensure a rapid return to normal mobility.

-The majority of our patients are discharged within four days of their surgery.
+The majority of our patients are discharged within two nights of their surgery, though this may vary.
 It is usual to be discharged when you can walk safely with two walking sticks including going up and down a flight of stairs.

 Once at home following discharge from hospital you should keep your wound dry until your stitches/skin clips have been removed.
 These will usually be removed about ten days following your surgery.